tarasowski/learning-lambda-calculus/001_summary.md

 ### Data structures in functional languages

 * In imperative languages, array elements and record fields are changes by succesive assignments.
-In functional languages, becauset here is no assignemnt, sub-structures in data structures cannot be changes one at a time.
+In functional languages, because here is no assignemnt, sub-structures (an underlying or supporting structure) in data structures cannot be changes one at a time.
 Instead, it is necessary to write down a whole structure with explicit changes to the appropriate sub-structure.

 **Note:** Functional languages provide explicit representations for data structures.